Ananya-Singh776/my-first-project/README.md

 helps in understanding how github repositories eork.

 # My goal
-I am learnih Git, Github and Python so that I contribute to opensource projects
+I am learning Git, Github and Python so that I contribute to opensource projects

 ## Author
 Ananya Singh